yujiri8/yujiri.xyz/misc/resume.md

 # Experience

-## [Awningtracker](https://awningtracker.com) - paid intern, May 2018 - present
+## Full-stack developer at [Awning Tracker](https://awningtracker.com), May 2018 - present

-* Implemented external event logging and aggregation using Elasticsearch, with Kibana for visualization and analytics
+* Implemented external event logging and aggregation using Elasticsearch and Kibana for analytics and debugging.

-* Implemented autocomplete and search for addresses using the Google Places API, and to find a list of awning suppliers in the country to market the project to

-* Implemented Google Maps integration to show a map of all appointments for a day
+* Implemented integration with Google Maps and Google Places

-* Created a suite of scripts and web interface to aid system administration, including creating, removing and upgrading client deployments, and email notifications for the sysadmin when the service goes down

-* Found and fixed a security vulnerability caused by cookies lacking the SameSite attribute
+* Created a web-based admin panel for the syadmin using Lit-Element and Redux

 ## yujiri.xyz - website architect and sysadmin

-Site uses FastAPI, SQLAlchemy and Lit-Element.

-* Implemented comments with a tree structure, markdown, and email notifications including a selective subscription and ignore system

-* Implemented a searchable dictionary for my conlang
+Personal website without a CMS.
+Self-implemented a tree-structured comment system with markdown and email notifications, and a searchable dictionary for my conlang.
+Originally implemented in plain uWSGI and PostgreSQL with psycopg2; rewritten with Django and then rewritten again with FastAPI and SQLAlchemy.

 * Researched and practiced SEO and got the site to average 10-20 clicks through Google Search per day